HITMANrak/Assignment/README.md

  There are two ways to do it

  1. Using JSON File for the path specification or
- 2. Applying the readfoler and folder directory path for autodetection of the directory name.
+ 2. Applying the readfoler and folder directory path for autodetection of the directory name doesn't matter how many folders are there in the sites.

 NOTE : Before using it you must have puppeteer module.
 You can get it but cmd command : npm i puppeteer